-In recent years, stock options have begun to regain their popularity in executive compensation packages, after falling out of favor during the dot-com bust.
+In recent years, generating income from stock options has regained its popularity in executive compensation packages, after falling out of favor during the dot-com bust.
 Their recent resurgence means there are also growing numbers of executives making poor choices, often because they lack good advice or because they have unwarranted optimism about their companies’ stock prices.
 Making good decisions and maximizing the value of your stock options starts with understanding what you have.
 Then, you can begin to develop a strategy that optimizes their value by incorporating tax consequences, your personal risk appetite, the company’s outlook, and more.

 What are Stock Options for Employees?

 Companies use stock options as incentive compensation to both reward and retain valued employees.
 Though this may vary, it’s typical for 20-25% of an employee’s stock grant to vest each year in order to keep them at the company for a period of years until full vesting has occurred.
 Generally, the grant and vesting of your stock options have no tax or financial implications because an option is not property.
 However, the moment you “exercise” your options and purchase company stock, it will trigger a taxable event.